New physics searches with heavy-ion collisions at the LHC: Summary

 \subsection{Acknowledgments}

 We thank the participants of the ``Heavy Ions and Hidden Sectors'' workshop, held at Louvain-la-Neuve on 4 and 5 December 2018.
 This document sprouted from the many lively discussion that we had in that venue, including many people who are not signatories of this document but who had a significant impact in sharpening our ideas about its content.
 We appreciate in particular Simon Knapen's contribution to Sections~\ref{sec:alp} and~\ref{sec:other-bsm}.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 750627.
+This work was supported by the F.R.S.-FNRS under the \emph{Excellence of Science} (EOS) project \textnumero\ 30820817 -- be.h.